ickb/proposal/README.md

         Lock: A lock that identifies the user
 ```

-#### Match and Fulfill Limit Order
+#### Match Limit Order

-In Match and Fulfill transactions the allowed input limit OrderData variants are MintOrderData and MatchOrderData.
-While the allowed output limit OrderData variants are MatchOrderData and FulfillOrderData.
+In Match transactions the allowed input limit OrderData variants are MintOrderData and MatchOrderData.
+While the allowed output variant is MatchOrderData.

 Validation rules:

 - `in_ckb * ckb_multiplier + in_udt * udt_multiplier <= out_ckb * ckb_multiplier + out_udt * udt_multiplier`
 - `in_wanted_asset + 2^log_min_match <= out_wanted_asset`
 - excluding the first 16 bytes that encode the amount, the rest of data bytes must be equal between input and output order.
-- FulfillOrderData is not allowed as input order.
+- An order already completely fulfilled is not allowed as input order.
 - MintOrderData is not allowed as output order.

 **Example of Limit Order Match:**